WHAT WE DO

 WOW what a success!
 We joined a bunch of mums together for our pilot MUMA SUPPORT weekly group.
 It ran for 12 weeks ending with a fantastic face-to-face catch up hosted by one of the group.
 We treated the mums to 2 x live speakers who kindly donated their time, Dr Lisa Myers - psychiatrist www.awarehub.com.au and Nina Cruz - conscient parent coach www.ninacruzconsciouscoaching.com

 We were all enthralled with what they had to say not to mention being enthralled with each other and it was a magical experience to hug and laugh and cry together, what a privledge it was to witness.
 The purpose of this pilot run was to build some quantitive data on whether this would be helpful to parents whilst they're enduring the journey of their child's mental health crisis and the effects it has on them and their families.
-We have proven that yes, it is desperately needed and what we offer is unique and we are the first and currently the only organisation to help parents and carers on such a raw and vulnerable topic and delivered in this very accessible way.
+We have proven that yes, it is desperately needed -there's nobody else running.
+What we offer is unique and we are the first and currently the only organisation to help parents and carers on such a raw and vulnerable topic and delivered in this very accessible way.
+WELL DONE US!!

 EDUCATION